orlandocarnate/google-books-search/README.md

 ## App functionality
 * **Search** - User can search for books via the Google Books API and render them here.
 User has the option to "*View*" a book, bringing them to the book on Google Books, or "*Save*" a book, saving it to the Mongo database.

-* **Saved** - Renders all books saved to the Mongo database.
+* **Favorites** - Renders all books saved to the Mongo database.
 User has an option to "*View*" the book, bringing them to the book on Google Books, or "*Delete*" a book, removing it from the Mongo database.

+## React Pages
+* Search Page - also the home page
+* Favorites Page - contains saved books from the MongoDB database

 ## React Components
-*
+* Navbar - top navbar section
+* Title - Jumbotron title section
+* ViewBtn - button for viewing full details from Google Books API website
+* SaveBtn - button for saving book to database
+* DeleteBtn - button for deleting book from database

 ## Mongoose Schema
 * Database: `googlebooks`